penzin/algorithms-practice/README.md

 # algorithms-practice
-My practice with different algorithms, why not?
+My practice with different basic algorithms, why not?

 ### Table of contents
 * factorial (recursive)